Last updated on November 19th, 2020 at 02:56 pm

-These Mexican Street Corn Salad Wonton Cups are the bomb!
-Roasted corn combined with jalapeno, red onions, sour cream, Cojita cheese, and some chili powder for spice makes a great party appetizer or side dish.
+Roasted corn combined with jalapeno, red onions, sour cream, Cotija cheese, and some chili powder for spice.
+Served in an edible cup makes a delicious party appetizer or side dish.

-Have you heard of Mexican Street Corn?
 I have been hearing about it for years and never had the chance to have authentic street corn until recently.
-I love it so much I’m making a street corn salad that comes in a wonton cup to make it easier to eat!

 There are a few names that people use for street corn and it gets a little confusing to me as to which one is which.